Watch the Video!

 Accountability, Guidance, Community

-You will find a pre-recorded video posted in the classroom each Wednesday that introduces a main lesson about a particular weaving technique, followed by variations to explore throughout the week.
+You will find a pre-recorded video posted in the classroom each Thursday that introduces a main lesson about a weaving technique, followed by variations to explore throughout the week.
 Work at your own pace in your own space.
 There are no live teaching sessions in this course but we interact daily in the discussions (note that you will want to spend a bit of additional time looking and commenting on the other participants work).
-We will also meet on Zoom each Friday from 10am – noon MST.

 - Week 1 (February 1): How to weave strips